Impact Wrestling Sacrifice (2022): Reception

 Steve Cook of 411Mania gave the event a 7.5 out of 10, which was the same rating as last year's event.
 He gave praise to the X-Division title match, Jonah-PCO and White-Shelley as the event's highlights, calling it a "Pretty solid outing from the Impact folks tonight ... we got some interesting title changes and Josh Alexander is back to be the workhorse of the company.
 Can't complain about that."
 Darrin Lilly of Pro Wrestling Torch praised the X-Division title opener, Jonah-PCO for being "a hard hitting match", and highlighted White-Shelley as "standout [match] of the night".
 He called it: "[A]n excellent show from top to bottom.
 The crowd was enthusiastic and engaged all the way through.
 There was a little of everything on this from brawling to high flying to technical wrestling."
 Bob Kapur of Slam Wrestling praised Something-Miguel for being "a good clash of quickness and aerials vs. smashmouth power", criticized White-Shelley for going "too long" and lacking a "smooth flow" to their bout, and felt the Impact World title main event carried "a very old-school feel, almost like an old 80s house show match."
 He rated the event 4.5 out of 5 stars, concluding that: "Impact put on another strong show with some very good in-ring action throughout.
 Combine the eventful results with the solid performances, and Sacrifice was one definitely worth watching.

 Aftermath

 Two days later, Jake Something announced on his Twitter account that he is no longer with Impact Wrestling.
+Something would make his return to the company at Slammiversary in July 2023.

 On March 8, Impact Wrestling announced that Trey Miguel will defend the Impact X Division Championship in a three-way match at Rebellion, with two other three-way matches to take place on following episodes of Impact! to determine his challengers.

 On the March 24 episode of Impact!, Tasha Steelz ended her feud with Mickie James by successfully defending the Impact Knockouts World Championship in a Street Fight.